Ovarian Cancer Prevention (PDQ®): Prevention - Health Professional Information [NCI] - Significance

 Incidence and Mortality

-In 2011, it is estimated that 21,990 new cases of ovarian cancer will be diagnosed and 15,460 deaths due to ovarian cancer will occur.
-Incidence rates have been decreasing by 1% per year since 1992.
-Death rates for ovarian cancer have been decreasing by 1.7% per year since 2002.
+In 2013, it is estimated that 22,240 new cases of ovarian cancer will be diagnosed and 14,030 deaths due to ovarian cancer will occur.
+Incidence rates have been relatively stable since 1992.
+Death rates for ovarian cancer decreased by 2.0% per year from 2005 to 2009.

 For the general population of women, the lifetime risk of developing ovarian cancer is 1.39%; the lifetime risk of dying from ovarian cancer is 1.04%.
 Some women are at an increased risk due to an inherited susceptibility to ovarian cancer with the magnitude of that risk depending on the affected gene and specific mutation.
 Underlying ovarian cancer risk can be assessed through accurate pedigrees and/or genetic markers of risk.
 Because of uncertainties about cancer risks associated with specific gene mutations, genetic information may be difficult to interpret outside of families with a high incidence of ovarian cancer.
 Three inherited ovarian cancer susceptibility syndromes have been described: (1) familial site-specific ovarian cancer; (2) familial breast/ovarian cancer; and (3) Lynch II syndrome, which is a combination of breast, ovarian, endometrial, gastrointestinal, and genitourinary cancers.[3,4] Considering family history in the absence of specific information on BRCA1/2 mutation status, unaffected women who have two or three relatives with ovarian cancer have a cumulative ovarian cancer risk of about 7%.[3,5] Women who have a mother or sister with ovarian cancer have a cumulative lifetime risk of ovarian cancer of about 5%.